Sunshine (1973 film): Film origins

 Sunshine was based on the life of Jacquelyn M. "Lyn" Helton (September 13, 1951 – November 7, 1971).
 In 1969, shortly after giving birth to her daughter Jennifer, the 18-year-old Helton was diagnosed with osteosarcoma, a form of bone cancer.
 Helton, along with her photographer/musician husband Tom Helton and her baby daughter, moved from Green River, Wyoming, to Denver, Colorado, to seek medical treatment.
 Helton began to record her thoughts about dying and leaving her husband and baby behind on audio tape and written journal with the goal of writing a book to help other dying people.
 In July 1971, Helton's tape recorder was stolen.
-The local news story of the theft and her journal project was picked up by networks as a human interest story and run in national news coverage.
+The local news story of the theft and her journal project was picked up by television networks as a human interest story and run in national news coverage.
 She was gifted with a replacement tape recorder and continued her project.

 Helton died on November 7, 1971, at the age of 20.
 After her death, numerous newspapers and magazines published excerpts from her journal.
 Lawrence Schiller, then a promoter, acquired the television and film rights to Helton's life story which became the basis for the film Sunshine and a short lived TV series.
 The opening credits of Sunshine state that the film was "suggested by" Helton's journal, while a voice-over announces that in 1971, a 20-year-old wife and mother died, leaving behind a tape recorded journal about being "young, and a mother, and in love, and dying" and that although names have been changed, the film "retained her spirit, and many of the words from her tapes."

 Some critics also viewed Helton's story as having inspired a second made-for-TV movie, Message To My Daughter starring Bonnie Bedelia and Martin Sheen, which was first aired on December 12, 1973, on ABC.
 In Message, the dying mother of a baby girl makes tape recordings of advice which her daughter (Kitty Winn) receives many years after the mother's death.
 However, the film's writer and director denied that Message was inspired by Helton, and said that the script was written before Sunshine.

 Filming locations

-Parts of the film were shot on location in Vancouver, British Columbia with neighbourhood scenes in Kitsilano and the West End, and footage of the Burrard and Granville Street Bridges and North Shore mountains.
+Parts of the film were shot on location in Vancouver, British Columbia with neighbourhood scenes in Kitsilano and the West End, including footage of the Burrard and Granville Street Bridges and North Shore Mountains.